thebigfilecom/thebigfile-com-dev/submodules/quill/README.md

 keys
 can be held in an air-gapped computer (a computer that has never connected to the internet) known as a cold wallet.
-To support cold wallets, `quill` takes a two-phase approach to sending query/update calls to the IC.
+To support cold wallets, `quill` takes a two-phase approach to sending query/update calls to the BIG.
 In the first phase, `quill` is used with the various subcommands to generate and sign messages based on user input, without needing access to the internet.
-In the second phase, the signed message(s) are sent to the IC.
+In the second phase, the signed message(s) are sent to the BIG.
 Since this requires connection to boundary nodes via the internet, cold-wallet users will transport the signed message(s) from the air-gapped computer (i.e. with a USB stick, or via QR code) to a computer connected to the internet.